 This is a 'live' document and will be updated as and when appropriate - it belongs to everyone working for the Councils.
-If you see some information which is out of date, please email hrtraining@adur-worthing.gov.uk to put forward an amendment.
+If you see some information which is out of date, please make a suggestion (this document is 'edit' enabled so you can propose changes) or email httraining@adur-worthing.gov.uk to put forward an amendment.